 Nirfast is a collaborative project that is kept under content revision control.
 The program’s source code is housed on Google code, a free code-hosting site that allows programmers to remotely log in, review Nirfast’s source code, and submit their revisions to the members of the Optics in Medicine Laboratory.
 One of the responsibilities of Michael Jermyn, a second-year graduate student in the Optics in Medicine Laboratory, is to review these revisions and compile the usable submissions into patches.
 These patches are then published on the program’s website where they can be downloaded for free.

-While Professor Keith Paulsen developed the first code leading to Nirfast almost 20 years ago, a number of Dartmouth graduate students and researchers have advanced the software package since the late 90s: Professor Hamid Dehghani improved upon Paulsen’s code and transferred it to MATLAB, Scott Davis created a fluorescence tool box that allows the software to image tissues in the presence of a fluorophore, Subhadra Srinivasan built the spectral toolbox which allowed the program to analyze multiple wavelengths of light in tandem, Hamid Ghadyani added an automatic meshing toolbox which allows for the integration of clinical images into Nirfast, and now Michael Jermyn has both transferred the program to an open source format and developing a number of new user interfaces.
-For the work that he is doing on Nirfast, Michael was selected as a Graduate Fellow by Dartmouth’s Neukom Institute during the 2011-12 academic year.
+Professor Keith Paulsen developed the first code leading to Nirfast almost 20 years ago, and a number of Dartmouth graduate students and researchers have advanced the software package since the late 1990′s: Professor Hamid Dehghani updated the code and transferred it to MATLAB, Scott Davis created a fluorescence tool box that allows the software to image tissues in the presence of a fluorophore, Subhadra Srinivasan built the spectral toolbox which allowed the program to analyze multiple wavelengths of light in tandem, Hamid Ghadyani added an automatic meshing toolbox which allows for the integration of clinical images into Nirfast, and Michael Jermyn transferred the program to an open source GUI format and developed a number of new user interfaces.

-Since 2009, the National Institute of Health (NIH) and its National Cancer Institute (NCI) has funded the development of Nirfast.
-This funding has enabled members of the Optics In Medicine Laboratory to customize Nirfast into a truly open source shareware, and work with researchers worldwide to train them in its use.
+From 2009-2013, the National Institute of Health (NIH) and its National Cancer Institute (NCI) funded the development of Nirfast, allowing members of the Optics In Medicine Laboratory to customize Nirfast into a truly open source shareware, and work with researchers worldwide to train them in its use.

 Each year, the Optics In Medicine Laboratory runs a number of workshops that strengthen the Nirfast community.
-Held not only at Dartmouth College, but also the Optics Society of America’s (OSA) Miami conference and the international society for optics and photonics’s (SPIE) San Francisco conference, these workshops provide comprehensive Nirfast training to academics and industry professionals.
+Held not only at Dartmouth College, but also the Optics Society of America’s (OSA) Miami conference and the International Society for Optics and Photonics (SPIE) Photonics West BiOS conference in San Franscisco, these workshops provide comprehensive Nirfast training to academics and industry professionals.
 At these workshops, members of the Optics in Medicine Lab also provide custom software modification for Nirfast users so that the program is able to function properly on the equipment used in their laboratories.